mlshort/MagicMaze/ReadMe.md

 4. XML parsing, in general ...

     There was deliberate effort made to decouple the core game classes from the details of XML parsing.
-    To this end -
+    To this end:
     * CXmlParser & CXmlGameDataHandler serve as the parsing engine;
     * PUZZLE_DATA, ROOM_DATA, NEIGHBOR_DATA serve as the intermediary raw data structures; and,
     * CGame invokes the instantiation of the parsing engine and the subsequent dispatching of the raw data structures to CRoomMap::Initialize member function.